Annie Purl vs Mitchell Elementary: TEA Scores, Zones & Homes (2026)

 What is Annie Purl Elementary’s TEA rating?

 Annie Purl Elementary received an overall D rating with a score of 66 out of 100 from the Texas Education Agency in 2025.
+The campus rated F in 2023 and 2024, so the 2025 D represents a year-over-year improvement.

 What is James E. Mitchell Elementary’s TEA rating?

 James E. Mitchell Elementary received an overall D rating with a score of 67 out of 100 from the Texas Education Agency in 2025.
+The campus rated B as recently as 2022 and is climbing back from F ratings in 2023 and 2024.

-Ready to Find Your Home?
+Ready to Find Your Home in Georgetown?

 Schedule a Consultation